opendilab/DI-engine-docs/source/hands_on/td3.rst

 In implementation, computational costs can be reduced by using a single actor optimized with respect to :math:`Q_{\theta_1}` .
 We then use the same target :math:`y_2= y_1for Q_{\theta_2}`.

-Finally, A concern with deterministic policies is they can overﬁt to narrow peaks in the value estimate.
+Finally, a concern with deterministic policies is they can overﬁt to narrow peaks in the value estimate.
 When updating the critic, a learning target using a deterministic policy is highly susceptible to inaccuracies induced by function approximation error, increasing the variance of the target.
 TD3 introduces a regularization strategy for deep value learning, target policy smoothing, which mimics the learning update from SARSA.
 Specifically, TD3 approximates this expectation over actions by adding a small amount of random noise to the target policy and averaging over mini-batches following:

 .. math::